Definition and key principles

 - Rare but serious: neuraxial haematoma, meningitis/abscess, permanent neurological injury, cardiac arrest (often from severe bradycardia/high spinal)

-- Counselling: explain benefits/alternatives; quantify where local data available; discuss what monitoring and rescue plans exist
+- Counselling: explain benefits/alternatives, quantify where local data available, discuss what monitoring and rescue plans exist

 0 comments